Community Solar Gardens create access to solar for the vast majority of energy users who cannot currently get solar, either because:

 - You can fill out either a Word doc version of the Host Site interest survey and send it to us or use this Online Survey Monkey survey to tell us about the site.

-Specific sites, legal models to allow investment, and direct opportunities to participate are not yet available, but we are ready to start building a list of people interested in learning more and joining in community solar arrays.
+Join a Project: Specific sites and direct opportunities to subscribe are not yet available, but we are building a list of people interested in learning more and joining in community solar arrays.
 If you are interested in this model and might want to join in as a community solar owner, please sign up below!